Santibio/Henry-Food-App/README.md

 # Henry Food APP

-Web application where you can find different types of cooking recipes connected through the Spoonacular API.From there you can filter, order, create and delete them.
+Web application where you can find different types of cooking recipes connected through the Spoonacular API.
+From there you can filter, order, create and delete them.
 LINK: https://henry-food-app.netlify.app/home

 <p align="center">